DAMONA

 If you are familiar with conda, I believe you can do:

-conda install singularity
+conda install apptainer

 source ~/.config/damona/damona.sh